Speaker

 Description

-The AWAKE Experiment at CERN is a proof-of-principle experiment that uses proton-driven plasma wakefields to accelerate externally injected electrons.
-Since initial operations in 2016, multiple experimental phases have been completed, with the most recent being Run 2b, which demonstrated the positive effect of using a plasma density step on the wakefield amplitude.
-Beam instrumentation played a crucial role during this phase, enabling, for example, imaging of the particle beams on the screens placed at various locations both upstream and downstream of the plasma.
-The next phase, Run 2c, is planned to begin in 2029 and will introduce a second electron beam line delivering 150 MeV, 200 fs (RMS)-long electron bunches, as well as a second plasma.
-In this configuration, the existing 18 MeV injector will seed the proton self-modulation in the first plasma, while the new 150 MeV beam line will serve as the witness beam for acceleration in the second plasma.
-The increased experimental scale together with the need for advanced beam diagnostics, such as those capable of resolving sub-picosecond electron bunches, imposes new challenges, requiring more diagnostics, specialised instrumentation and careful system integration.
-This contribution presents the diagnostic systems used during Run 2b, outlines the upgrades and new diagnostics planned for Run 2c, and discusses the associated challenges.
+The AWAKE experiment at CERN is a proof-of-principle facility that uses proton-driven plasma wakefields to accelerate externally injected electrons.
+Since initial operations in 2016, multiple experimental phases have been completed, with the most recent being Run 2b.
+Beam diagnostics played a crucial role during this phase, enabling reliable operation and characterisation of the particle beams.
+The next phase, Run 2c, planned to begin in 2029, will introduce a second electron beamline delivering 150 MeV, 200 fs (RMS)-long electron bunches together with a second plasma.
+The increased experimental scale and the new measurement requirements impose new demands on beam instrumentation, requiring upgrades to existing systems and the development of new, specialised diagnostics.
+This contribution presents a non-exhaustive overview of the diagnostic systems used during Run 2b, describes the planned upgrades and developments for Run 2c, and discusses the associated integration challenges.

 | In which format do you inted to submit your paper? | LaTeX |